 💮 Two: Try asking yourself this question: Does anyone help me in any way, even in a small way, to do this activity?
 Then write down the answer.

 💮 Three: Try asking yourself this question: How much or how long can I do this activity without causing symptoms?
-Then write down the answer and note what symptoms it causes.
+Then write down the answer and note what symptoms it causes after how long.

 💮 Four: Try asking yourself this question: How often can I do this activity without causing symptoms?
 Then write down the answer and note what symptoms it causes.

 💮 Five: Try writing the magic words.
-The magic words are: “When I am in pain…” or “When I am having severe symptoms….” or “When my symptoms are bad…” It is also helpful to note how often this happens.
-How Roselyn Used the Magic Words
+The magic words are: “When I am in pain…” or “When I am having severe symptoms….” or “When my symptoms are bad…” and write how often you have bad days.
+Roselyn Uses the Magic Words

 💮 If you are still stuck, here’s a list of more questions you can ask yourself about How To Describe Your Activities.